The tooling is required to pick up carbon strips with lengths varying between 100mm and 530mm, which are held on a seven position nest.

 The process is repeated until a panel of up to 48 layers has been created from the carbon strips.

-At SP Elements we are devoted to bringing safe, affordable, and easy-to-use collaborative robots to businesses of all sizes.
+At SP Elements we are devoted to bringing safe, affordable, and easy-to-use collaborative and autonomous robots to businesses of all sizes.
 We supply robots that automate repetitive, dangerous and monotonous tasks, giving manufacturers the flexibility they need to achieve their business goals.

 To show the possibilities first hand and simplistic nature of collaborative robots SP Elements can arrange to demo on-site with clients.
 This will also allow us to demonstrate that no previous robot programming experience is required.